Hyacinthe-Marie Cormier: Master of the Order

-After the General Chapter, Cormier was called to Rome as socius to the newly elected Master of the Order, Andreas Frühwirth, who was later became a cardinal.
+After the General Chapter, Cormier was called to Rome as socius to the newly elected Master of the Order, Andreas Frühwirth, who later became a cardinal.
 In Rome, Cormier was appointed Procurator of the Order.
 On 21 May 1904 he was elected as Master of the Order at the general chapter held at the Convent of S. Maria de la Quercia near Viterbo.
 He held this post until 1916.
 As Master, he restored many suppressed provinces and erected new ones, including that of the Most Holy Name of Jesus in the Western United States of America.

 Cormier was noted for the quality of his retreats and his powerful preaching.
-His influence helped to bring about the beatifications of Reginald of Orleans, Bertrand Garrigua, Raymond of Capua, and Andrew Abellon.
+His influence helped to bring about the beatifications of Reginald of Orleans, Bertrand Garrigua, Raymond of Capua and Andrew Abellon.

 As Master of the Order, Cormier played a pivotal role in reorganizing the College of St. Thomas in Rome, the future Pontifical University of Saint Thomas Aquinas, commonly referred to as the Angelicum.
 The General Chapter in 1904 (Viterbo) directed Cormier to develop the College into a studium generalissimum for the entire Order.
 Building on the legacy of the Order's first Roman studium at the priory of Santa Sabina founded in 1222 and the studium generale that had sprung from it by 1426 at the priory of Santa Maria sopra Minerva and that in 1577 became the College of Saint Thomas, Cormier established the new studium generalissimum as the principal vehicle of dissemination of orthodox Thomistic thought not only among the Dominicans, but also among the secular clergy.
 The college was elevated in status and renamed Pontificium Collegium Divi Thomae de Urbe in 1906.
 Cormier gave to the Angelicum his motto as Master General, caritas veritatis, "the charity of truth."

 On Holy Thursday, 17 April 1916, just before his retirement Cormier delivered a speech to the '"Angelicum entitled Vie intime avec Jesus: allocution prononcee au College Angelique."

 The college would go on to be elevated in 1963 to the rank of Pontifical University.

 Retirement and death

 After the end of his term in 1916, Cormier retired to the priory at the Basilica of San Clemente in Rome.
 He died there on the following 17 December at 12.30 pm after a brief illness.

-His body was laid in state at the church of S. Clemente.
+His body was laid in state at the church of San Clemente.
 He was buried at the Campo Verano cemetery, Rome, in the tomb of the Order of Preachers.
 On 17 December 1934 his remains were transferred to the Angelicum University Church of Saints Dominic and Sixtus, where his body rests above the high altar in one direction, and above the altar of the University Chapel directly behind it in the opposite direction.